helloNir147/image/README.md

 	•	Do not share your webhook URL publicly.

 ⸻

-The same thing but it's in Hebrew🌵.
+It's the same thing, only it's in Hebrew🌵🩴.

 ⸻

 Discord IP Logger